$4d$ steady gradient Ricci solitons with nonnegative curvature away from a compact set: Proofs of the main results

-Now we can apply Theorem \ref{main-theorem} to see that any split $3$-dimensional ancient flow $(N',h'(t))$ of limit of $(M,g_{q_i}(t),q_i)$ is a family of shrinking quotient spheres.
-We claim: $(N',h'(t))$ is in fact a family of shrinking spheres.
+Now we can apply Theorem \ref{main-theorem} to see that any $3d$ split ancient flow $(N',h'(t))$ of limit of $(M,g_{q_i}(t),q_i)$ is a family of shrinking round quotient spheres.
+We claim: $(N',h'(t))$ is in fact a family of shrinking round spheres.

 By Lemma \ref{compact-R-decay}, the scalar curvature of $(M, g)$ decays to zero uniformly.
 Then $(M, g)$ has unique equilibrium point $o$ by the fact ${\rm Ric}(g)>0$.
 Thus the level set $\Sigma_r=\{f(x)=r\}$ is a closed manifold for any $r>0$, and it is diffeomorphic to $S^3$ (cf. \cite[Lemma 2.1]{DZ-JEMS}).